Dublin, California: 2010

-In the city, the population was 21.0% under the age of 18, 9.3% from 18 to 24, 44.1% from 25 to 44, 21.0% from 45 to 64, and 4.6% who were 65 years of age or older.
-The median age was 34 years.
-For every 100 females, there were 111.2 males.
-For every 100 females age 18 and over, there were 112.4 males.
-The average income for a household in the city is $101,550.
-Males had a median income of $77,605 versus $48,116 for females.
-The per capita income for the city was $29,451.
-About 1.9% of families and 2.9% of the population were below the poverty line, including 3.2% of those under age 18 and 3.2% of those age 65 or over.

 Economy

-Whole Foods Market, Nordstrom Rack, Dick's Sporting Goods, HomeGoods, and a second Target location, have all opened for business in the Eastern side of the city, along with restaurant chains BJ's Restaurant & Brewhouse, and Lazy Dog Restaurant & Bar.

 Dublin has also undergone significant remodeling and expansion, with almost every shopping center in Dublin being remodeled while new shopping centers continued to be built.
 Dublin Place and Dublin Retail Center were followed by Hacienda Crossings, The Shops at Waterford, The Shops at Tralee Village, Grafton Station, Fallon Gateway, and Persimmon Place.

 Dublin is the site of Santa Rita Jail, the principal jail for Alameda County.
 The third largest jail in California and the fifth largest in the United States, Santa Rita Jail is considered a "mega-jail", specified to hold 4,000 prisoners at any one time, making it as large as, or larger than, many of California's state prisons.
 It was completed at a cost of $172 million in 1983.
-Dublin also hosts the Federal Correctional Institution, Dublin, one of five federal prisons for women in the United States.
-Designed to house 250 inmates, FCI Dublin currently houses 1,077 as of April 11, 2013.
-There are 3 areas at FCI Dublin: Low security, Minimum security and the Federal Detention Center.

 The Parks Reserve Forces Training Area (PRFTA), historically known as Camp Parks, is located in Dublin.
 A sub-installation of Fort Hunter Liggett, Camp Parks is the only training facility within a short drive for the 11,000-plus reservists in the San Francisco Bay Area.
 Firing ranges and a wide variety of training facilities are available.
 The post is home to the Regional Training Site-Intelligence, Regional Training Site-Medical and the 91st DIV Battle Projection Center.
 Growth is on the horizon as new facilities have been built and more are programmed for construction in the near future.

+Dublin was formerly home to the headquarters of Sybase, Inc (now part of SAP SE) and is currently home to the headquarters for CallidusCloud, Patelco Credit Union, Ross Stores, TriNet, Medley Health, Challenge Dairy and Arlen Ness.